 Scrabble.
 This is the same Scrabble we all know and love, but in a beautiful bookish edition.
 It would be so pretty on a bookshelf.

-Settlers of Catan.
+Catan.
 An award-winning board game that involves community-building, harvesting, and trading resources.
 There are many expansion packs available for this game, making it easy to customize for players of all levels.

 Forbidden Island.
 Players join a team of fearless adventurers with a goal to capture four sacred treasures while traveling across the perilous ruins of a paradise island.
 Escape with your treasures before the watery abyss engulfs your team of explorers.